cloudflare/cloudflare-docs/content/email-security/partners/index.md

 # Partners

-Partners have the option to set up accounts for themselves and their customers.
+Area 1 partners have the option to set up accounts for themselves and their customers.

-For more details, refer to our [MSPP setup guide](#link-needed).
+For more details, refer to our [MSPP setup guide](/email-security/static/MSSP_Onboarding_Deployment_Guide.pdf).